open-metadata/OpenMetadata/openmetadata-docs/content/connectors/database/redshift/cli.md

 - **verify-full**: SSL must be used.
 The server certificate must be verified and the server hostname must match the hostname attribute on the certificate.

 For more information, you can visit [Redshift SSL documentation](https://docs.aws.amazon.com/redshift/latest/mgmt/connecting-ssl-support.html)
-## DBT Integration
+## dbt Integration

-You can learn more about how to ingest DBT models' definitions and their lineage from [here](https://docs.open-metadata.org/openmetadata/ingestion/workflows/metadata/dbt).
+You can learn more about how to ingest dbt models' definitions and their lineage from [here](https://docs.open-metadata.org/openmetadata/ingestion/workflows/metadata/dbt).